Rico-febrian/elt-dwh-for-online-bookstore-business/README.md

     - This query used to:
       - Truncate all tables in teh staging schema before loading data from the data source

+---

-## - Managing data transformations with DBT
+- ## Managing data transformations with DBT

-- Setup DBT
+    - ### Setup DBT

         - Install DBT

           ```
           pip install dbt-[YOUR_SELECTED_DATABASE_NAME]
           ```

           In this project I'm using postgreSQL

           ```
           pip install dbt-postgres
           ```

         - Initiate DBT project

           ```
           dbt init
           ```
           ```
           host: localhost / [YOUR DATABASE HOSTNAME]
           port: [YOUR DB PORT]
           user: [YOUR DATABASE USERNAME]
           pass: [YOUR DATABASE PASSWORD]
           dbname: [YOUR DATABASE NAME]
           schema: [YOUR DATABASE SCHEMA NAME]
           threads (1 or more): [SET TO THE LOWEST VALUE IF YOUR PC SLOW]
           ```
           After initiating the project, a new directory will be created in your root project directory, like this: [dbt](https://github.com/Rico-febrian/elt-dwh-for-online-bookstore-business/tree/main/pacbook_dbt)

-- Create DBT model

-    - Preparation

       - Set the materialization strategy and timezone

         Update your dbt_project.yml file inside the DBT project directory to look like this: [dbt_project.yml](https://github.com/Rico-febrian/elt-dwh-for-online-bookstore-business/blob/main/pacbook_dbt/dbt_project.yml)

       - Set up the required packages

         Create a packages.yml file inside your DBT project directory and define the required packages: [packages.yml](https://github.com/Rico-febrian/elt-dwh-for-online-bookstore-business/blob/main/pacbook_dbt/packages.yml)

-    - Build staging layer model
+    - ### Build staging layer model

         - Create new directory

           **This directory will used to store all staging model configuration**